History of the Jews in Libya: Allied control and after World War II

+1945 anti-Jewish Tripolitania pogrom

 Some of the worst anti-Jewish violence occurred in the years following the liberation of North Africa by Allied troops.
 From 5 to 7 November 1945, more than 140 Jews were killed and many more injured in a pogrom in Tripolitania.
 The rioters looted nearly all of the city's synagogues and destroyed five of them, along with hundreds of homes and businesses.
 In June 1948, anti-Jewish rioters killed another 12 Jews and destroyed 280 Jewish homes.
 This time, however, the Libyan Jewish community had prepared to defend itself.
 Jewish self-defence units fought back against the rioters, preventing more deaths.

 Both in November 1945 and June 1948 the Jews of Benghazi did not suffer anti-Jewish pogroms at the hands of Arabs similar to the Jews of Tripoli, though small-scale incidents did occur.
 Thus, several Jews were beaten up in mid-June 1948, a shop was looted, and a fire broke out in a synagogue, but the local police introduced order and there was no need for the British Army to intervene.

 Once emigration to Israel was permitted in early 1949, the majority of the community of 2,500 Jews in Benghazi emigrated to Israel through the end of 1951.

 The general environment during the years after the emigration to Israel, was generally positive, no special events, riots or pogrom occurred during this period between 1949 and 1967 and it estimated that 200 Jews Lived in Benghazi during that time.

 In the late 1940s, some 40,000 Jews lived in Libya.
 The Libyan Jewish community suffered great insecurity during this period.
-The founding of Israel in 1948, as well as Libya's independence from Italy in 1951 and subsequent admission into the Arab League, led many Jews to emigrate.
+The declaration of founding of Israel in 1948, as well as Libya's independence from Britain in 1951 and subsequent admission into the Arab League, led many Jews to emigrate.
 From 1948 to 1951, and especially after emigration became legal in 1949, 30,972 Jews moved to Israel.